steveklabnik/rust_for_rubyists/book/chapter-09.rst

   fmt!("The monster attacks for %d damage.", self.attack)

-The bang on the end of fmt indicates that it's a 'synatax extension.'
+The bang on the end of fmt indicates that it's a 'syntax extension.'
 I don't know what that means yet.
 It's basically just another function as far as I can tell.
 We'll look into it later.
 But it formats just like ``sprintf`` does: put some sort of ``%d`` into the string and pass it a digit, and you get a number